-The 2012 Program drilling expanded the "footprint" of the approximately shallow flat-lying gold zone at the Trench 2 target area to 400 by 400 m in size.
-Highlights of the drilling include 13.6 gpt Au over 0.83 m and 13.2 gpt Au over 0.75 m.
+The 2012 Program drilling expanded the "footprint" of the shallow to flat-lying gold zone at the Trench 2 target area to 400 by 400 m in size.
+Highlights of the drilling in this area include 13.6 gpt Au over 0.83 m and 13.2 gpt Au over 0.75 m.

 In 2013, the discovery of the 007 Zone and the Eastern Reef Zone was reported on the Pardo JV claims.
 A highlight at the 007 Zone includes the discovery of consecutive cut channel samples of 0.5 m each, on a flat-lying pyritic conglomerate outcrop, which assayed 40.1 gpt Au over 22.5 m.
 The Operator estimates a true width of 2 m for this pyritic conglomerate.
-A highlight at the Eastern Reef Zone includes the discovery of consecutive cut channel samples of 0.5 m each, on a flat-lying pyritic conglomerate outcrop which assayed 40.1 gpt Au over 22.5 m.
-The Operator estimates a true width of 2 m for this pyritic conglomerate.
 A highlight at the Eastern Reef Zone includes the discovery of consecutive cut channel samples of 0.5 m each, on a flat-lying pyritic conglomerate outcrop which assayed 4.4 gpt Au over 42.5 m.
 The Operator estimates a true width of 3 to 6 m for this pyritic conglomerate.

-In late 2013 Inventus commenced arbitration proceedings against Endurance to enforce its allegation that it had earned a 70.95% JV interest as a result of having sole-funded the 2012 Program.
+In late 2013, Inventus commenced arbitration proceedings against Endurance to enforce its allegation that it had earned a 70.95% JV interest as a result of having sole-funded the 2012 Program.
 In December 2013 the Company filed its defence and counterclaim.
 The Company alleged that the Operator initiated a 2013 program without submitting that program to the Management Committee for its consideration and approval, did not provide the Company the opportunity to participate in the purported 2013 program, and thus denied the Company the right to maintain its ownership interest in the JV in 2013.
 Furthermore, the Company alleged that Inventus had inappropriately charged expenditures that had been incurred on its non-JV claims as expenditures incurred on the Pardo JV claims and denied the Company the opportunity to exercise the option (as set out in the JV agreement) to retroactively fund its proportionate share of the 2012 Program and thus restore its 45% JV interest.